 Medieval town gently washed by mild waters

 Peschiera del Garda is a medieval village with five towers located in the Province of Verona.
 It is wet by the mild waters of Garda Lake.
 The name of the city derives from the important fishery resource of the area.
-The area has been inhabited since ancient times with its peak during the Bronze Age when numerous dwelling were built.
-Quite a lots of exhibits came into life: arrow points, bronze swords and various other tools.
+The area has been inhabited since ancient times with its peak during the Bronze Age when numerous dwelling was built.
+Quite a lot of exhibits came into life: arrow points, bronze swords, and various other tools.
 Transport of goods and people on the waters of the lake and along the river Mincio were guaranteed by boatmen associations.

-In medieval times the village was an important military centre for the control of Mincio River.
-Mastino della Scala was the first to begin with the construction of the fortress on pre-existing Roman fortification as well as strengthen the centre.
-In the XV° century, inside the fortress there was a housing area with around the turrite walls placed on five sides with the Rocchetta – later on placed in the southern.
-From 1439 to 1549, was part of the Republic of Venice that carried out various works giving it the pentagonal shape remained unchanged until the fall of the Serenissima.
+In medieval times the village was an important military center for the control of Mincio River.
+Mastino Della Scala was the first, to begin with, the construction of the fortress on pre-existing Roman fortification as well as strengthen the center.
+In the XV° century, inside the fortress, there was a housing area around the turrite walls placed on five sides with the Rocchetta – later on, placed in the southern.
+From 1439 to 1549, it was part of the Republic of Venice that carried out various works giving it the pentagonal shape remained unchanged until the fall of the Serenissima.
 The French domination began in 1801 and finished in 1814.
-Their plans was to build dominant positions around the city and an isolated fort in the countryside.
-This plan was partially implemented, and as proof, now you can see: Forte Salvi vecchio (old) located in the direction of Brescia and Forte Mandella vecchio towards Verona.
+Their plans were to build dominant positions around the city and an isolated fort in the countryside.
+This plan was partially implemented, and as proof, now you can see: Forte Salvi Vecchio (old) located in the direction of Brescia and Forte Mandella Vecchio towards Verona.

-The construction of the Rock on pre-existing Roman fortress and the center was begun by Mastino della Scala.
-In the fifteenth century the fortress had homes and turreted walls arranged around the five sides with Rocchetta, then placed in the Southern Rock.
+The construction of the Rock on the pre-existing Roman fortress and the center was begun by Mastino Della Scala.
+In the fifteenth century, the fortress had homes and turreted walls arranged around the five sides with Rocchetta, then placed in the Southern Rock.
 It was integrated by the Venetian Republic in 1439 which provided, in 1549 which made several interventions giving it the current pentagonal shape remained unchanged until the passage to the French after the fall of the Serenissima.
 The French rule began in 1801 and ended in 1814.
 The French were planning to build on dominant positions around the city, a system of strong isolated in the countryside.
-This plan was partially implemented and, as claims, now you can see: Forte Salvi vecchio located in the direction of Fort Brescia Mnadella vecchio towards Verona.
+This plan was partially implemented and, as claims, now you can see: Forte Salvi Vecchio located in the direction of Fort Brescia Mandella Vecchio towards Verona.